Halloween Town, Revisited

 Finally, the thief arrives, and the party pops out to discover the thief is none other than Finkelstein’s Experiment, come to life after all and operating on its own.
 It even has multiple gifts sliding around inside its chassis (which is nice detail work considering Kingdom Hearts doesn’t seem to have a physics engine in the way we’d use the term today, and the presents probably had to be animated manually).
 Unfortunately, this robot was designed in Halloween Town, which means it was built with an array of senseless weapons, including beams and blades.
 A fight breaks out, pretty much for no reason.

 There’s a lot going on in the battle with The Experiment.
 Its parts like to float away from the body and attack you individually, though unlike the Guard Armour, you typically can’t hurt these separate parts and have to continue pressing your attack on the torso.
-As a result, the target area is often in the air, so you might as well just keep using Valour Form like you always have, though this is perhaps the last fight in the game where it’s so clearly the winning move (spoilers, but the Space Paranoids boss doesn’t necessarily apply, the final bosses are better treated with the game’s last Drive Form, and in Pride Lands you’re a cat).
+As a result, the target area is often in the air, so you might as well just keep using Valour Form like you always have, though this is perhaps the last fight in the game where it’s so clearly the winning move (spoilers, but the Space Paranoids boss doesn’t necessarily apply, the final bosses are better fought with the game’s last Drive Form, and in Pride Lands you’re a cat).
 Might as well end Valour Form’s illustrious tenure with a bang, yes?

-Besides breaking up its pieces, The Experiment also likes restructuring itself (especially after reaction commands), like turning into a UFO of sorts or a giant floating head.
-Since these new forms are often responses to successful reaction commands (that is to say: they happen when you’ve done something correctly), they’re typically weaker than the Experiment is split up, though you still have to acclimatize to its new patterns.
+Besides breaking up its pieces, The Experiment also likes restructuring itself (especially after Reaction Commands), like turning into a UFO of sorts or a giant floating head.
+Since these new forms are often responses to successful Reaction Commands (that is to say: they happen when you’ve done something correctly), they’re typically weaker than the Experiment is split up, though you still have to acclimatize to its new patterns.
 It’s neat how the experiment reconstructs itself, but weird how yet again its head grows and shrinks, something that has become a trend lately for no obvious reason.
 First the Grim Reaper and now this!
 It’s like they were so excited for the MCP that they couldn’t restrain themselves!

 The Experiment sheds some kind of dark soul as it dies, as though to distract from the fact that you just murdered the Halloween Town equivalent of Pinocchio, for the crime of wanting to have Christmas presents.
 That’s… not an exaggeration on my part, they practically make the point themselves in the outro.
 “All that poor puppet wanted was a heart.”
 “Maybe because… presents are a way to give your heart to someone special.”
 Dark.
 Sora’s gone all Dick Tracy in his lethal punishment for mundane crimes thing.
 Also, why didn’t it take the heart on the table next to Finkelstein?
 You know, the one from KH1?
 Was it still broken?
 I guess that makes sense, but Finkelstein says that Sally has a heart, raising the question of how he failed to make the heart in KH1 in the first place.
-It strikes me that Finkelstein probably intended to use the heart from KH1 inside the Experiment (I assume that’s what the gap in its torso was intended for) so it’s hard to tell why the Experiment just walked out on what was arguably supposed to be its own heart!
+It strikes me that Finkelstein probably intended to use the heart from KH1 inside the Experiment (remember that it was on his work table, and I assume that’s what the gap in its torso was intended for) so it’s hard to tell why the Experiment just walked out on what was arguably supposed to be its own heart!

 Also, remember in KH1 when I raised the possibility that the people of Halloween Town didn’t have hearts, somehow?
 We have to make sense of Sally here.
 Sally makes sense in the context of the KH1 plot: if Sally is just as real as everyone else in Halloween Town, and Finkelstein can’t make a heart, Sally must not have a heart and so no one else must, either.
 But now this game is saying Sally does have a heart, and that seems to fit better until we come to the Experiment not having a heart!
 I’m not sure which game I want to blame here.
 KH1 for pathetically skirting the issue of its own plot, or KH2 for… pathetically skirting the issue of its own plot?